Frequently Asked Questions - Louisiana Mechanics Lien

 When should a Louisiana Discharge of mechanics' lien claim be filed?

 LienItNow.com prepares, files and serves Louisiana Discharges of mechanics' lien Claims.
 Once the lienor has been paid the amount contained in its lien claim, or has come to an agreement that requires the lien claim to be removed from the property records, a Discharge of mechanics' lien Claim should be filed.

 Click Here to File a Louisiana Lien Release Document

 How much does it cost to file a Louisiana Extension of a mechanics' lien Claim?

-LienItNow.com prepares, files and serves extensions of mechanics' lien Claims for a fee of $85.00.
+LienItNow.com prepares, files and serves extensions of mechanics' lien Claims.
 All lien claims expire after a certain period of time, and filing an extension of the mechanics' lien claim prolongs the expiration date.
 Not all states allow the filing of extensions of mechanics' lien claims.

 Click Here to File a Louisiana Lien Extension Document

 Can I file a Bond Claim on a Louisiana Project?